helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![note-names]

-Another one highlights the in-scale keys of the key signatures that are added at the timeline.
+Another one highlights the in-scale keys of the key signatures that are added to the timeline.
 If you prefer C Major coloring in the piano roll, just turn it off:

 ![scales-highlighting]